 Winter Weather Preparedness Alert | City of Easley

-We understand this event could last several days and may significantly impact our citizens’ daily lives and safety.
-The City is working closely with local non-profits, Pickens County, and neighboring municipalities to coordinate resources and support throughout the storm and its aftermath.
+We understand this event may impact travel, power systems, daily routines, and public safety for several days.
+City departments are actively preparing and working closely with Pickens County, local nonprofits, and neighboring municipalities to coordinate response efforts and support throughout the storm and its aftermath.

 Public Safety & Emergency Response